donbr/graphiti-fastmcp/README.md

     }
     ```

-    If you already have an `mcpServers` entry, add `graphiti-memory` (or your chosen name) as a new key within it.
+    If you already have an `mcpServers` entry, add `graphiti-fastmcp` (or your chosen name) as a new key within it.

 4.  **Restart Claude Desktop** for the changes to take effect.